DEFRA/waste-tracking-service/docs/api-landing-page.md

       When you’ve completed developing and testing your integration, please [email](WasteTracking_Developers@defra.gov.uk) a test submission for each of these scenarios and note down the corresponding Waste Tracking ID’s so we can review.

 5. Following approval of the test submission and acknowledgement of the [Terms of Service](api-terms-of-service.md), you will receive an API Code.
-You begin sending waste movements to the Waste Tracking Service.
+You can begin sending waste movements to the Waste Tracking Service.

+#### Prequisite Steps (Receivers)

+1. Waste Receivers need to [sign-up for private beta](private-beta-comms-sign-up.md) using the on-boarding form.
+2. Accept the API Terms and Conditions.
+3. Get the <font color="orange"><b>API Code</b></font>.
+After successfuly completing the on-boarding programme, an API Code will be issued to the Receivers and from them, to their Software Vendors who store them and then set up the connection to the Waste Tracking Service.
+This code uniquely identifies your organisation within the Digital Waste Tracking service.

 ### Authentication